jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

     0010: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

-# How DCD works in Qemu Emulation - Two VMs case
+# How DCD works in QEMU Emulation - Two VMs case

 TBD